Domain Adversarial Neural Networks for Domain Generalization: When It Works and How to Improve

 \subsection{In Domain Adaptation}

-As mentioned, we begin with a motivating result of \citet{ben2010theory}.
+As mentioned, we begin with a motivating result of Ben-David et al. \cite{ben2010theory}.
 Intuitively, this result describes bounds on the target-error controlled, in part, by a computable measure of \textit{divergence} between distributions.
-While we provide a more detailed exposition of the problem setup in Appendix A, we begin by listing here the key terms to familiarize the reader.
+While we provide a more detailed exposition of the problem setup in Appendix~\ref{sec:appendix_a}, we begin by listing here the key terms to familiarize the reader.